The Virgin Martyr: Sources

 The play's central event, the martyrdom of St. Dorothea of Caesarea, is mentioned by John Foxe in his Acts and Monuments, or Book of Martyrs.
 Robert S. Miola claims that Dekker and Massinger modeled their play on the Mercia of Joseph Simon, a tragedia sacra on Saint Chad.
-However, that argument is implausible: Joseph Simon (Simeon, Simons)'s Mercia was published only in 1648.
+However, that argument is implausible: Mercia by Joseph Simons was published only in 1648.

 Genre

 The Virgin Martyr has been categorized as a "saint's play" or tragedia sacra, a dramatic form that evolved in Roman Catholic societies after the Counter-Reformation, but was generally unknown in Protestant England.
 The work has been called "the only post-Reformation saint's play on the London stage before the theatres were closed in 1642."
 Critics have disagreed as to whether the play indicates something about the personal faith of the authors; it has sometimes been taken as an indication of Massinger's supposed Catholicism, though other commentators have considered the play a work of superficial and sensational entertainment, produced "for exclusively theatrical purposes" with no larger religious meaning.
 (If the play had been perceived as pro-Catholic in its own era, it would not have been allowed on the stage.)

 The play presents several challenging aspects.
 It is generally classed as a tragedy, since the protagonist dies at the end – but the spiritual message of the play complicates the normal catharsis of tragedy.
 (If Sophocles or Shakespeare showed Oedipus or Hamlet returning as a happy ghost at the end of his play, the drama in question would be very different.)
 The Virgin Martyr presents problems of staging, such as the appearance of an "invisible" angel in Act IV.
 In his edition of Massinger's works, William Gifford notes that the Admiral's Men had among their props a "robe for to go invisible."
 Gifford speculates that "It was probably of a light gauzy texture, and afforded a sufficient hint to our good-natured ancestors, not to see the character invested with it."
 The same or a similar effect could have been employed in The Virgin Martyr.

 The subject matter of the play, Christian conversion and martyrdom, is almost guaranteed to provoke passionate and extreme reactions.
 A few have classed the play among Massinger's best works; yet Charles Kingsley called it "one of the foulest plays known," one that "contains the most supra-lunar rosepink of piety, devotion and purity" coupled with "the stupidest abominations of any extant play."
 Modern critics have focused a more tempered attention on the play's religious and spiritual themes.